cxharris/testing-the-docs-source/docs/show-me-the-tools/taiko/taiko-quickstart.md

    <img src="/img/initial-chromium-window.png" alt="Chromium's initial window" width="600"/>

 We just issued the `openBrowser()` command to Taiko, and it duly opened a browser instance.
-Taiko also issued a `[PASS]` message to indicate that it was successful in executing our command:
+Taiko also issued a `[PASS]` message in its recorder output to indicate that it was successful in executing our command:

 ```
 > openBrowser()